jkgarber/InContext/README.md

 Double-clicking the item has the added effect of showing the details for that item.

 You can only select one item at a time per system.
 To select another item you must first de-select the currently selected item.
-There are two ways to de-select an item
+There are two ways to de-select an item:

 - Click on the selected item to de-select it.
 - Click on the system (anywhere that's not an item) to de-select the selected item.